 These methods are more likely to produce performance reviews based on actual merit and not how a supervisor feels personally about a subordinate.

-Demonstrate a Commitment to the African American Community.
+5. Demonstrate a Commitment to the Black Community.

-Diverse companies encourage their employees to volunteer in the community, donate resources and funds, sponsor events, provide scholarships and partner with organizations dedicated to African American advancement.
+Diverse companies encourage their employees to volunteer in the community, donate resources and funds, sponsor events, provide scholarships and partner with organizations dedicated to Black advancement.

 Now that you know what to look for when evaluating a potential employer's commitment to diversity, use these resources to collect this information:

 Much diversity data and information about company culture can be found in articles devoted to spotlighting diversity programs.
 Lists like "the best places to work" have become increasingly popular.
-Those that specifically address the needs of African Americans include Fortune's Best Companies for Minorities and Black Collegian's Top 100 Employers.
+Those that specifically address the needs of Blacks include Fortune's Best Companies for Minorities and Black Collegian's Top 100 Employers.